snowplow-archive/snowplow.github.com/_posts/2014-09-xx-snowplow-0.9.7-released-with-important-bug-fixes.md

 Additionally, we have updated EmrEtlRunner's `--skip` functionality, adding an explicit `--skip enrich` option which can be used to shred without enriching.

-For more information on these new options, see XXX.
+For more information on these new options, see [Using EmrEtlRunner] [emretlrunner-wiki] on the Snowplow wiki.

 <h2><a name="other-bug-fixes">2.
 Other bug fixes</a></h2>